Please ensure Javascript is enabled for purposes of website accessibility

 Angie loves cooking with her daughter, Tangie, who is five years old and just began kindergarten.
 Like her mom, Tangie loves making desserts.
 Tangie especially likes making rice crispy treats and giving them to her aunts with Skittles and M&Ms as toppings.
 Angie enjoys what she calls “walk and talk” with Tangie on the weekends.
 “We just go walking in the park and talk.”

-Since the restrictions were implemented in response to coronavirus, many things have changed in Ridgeland Place’s meal service.
+Since the restrictions were implemented in response to the coronavirus, many things have changed in Ridgeland Place’s meal service.
 The menu changed and the dining room closed, but Angie tries to make everything as normal as possible.
 Angie will often push a cart down the hallway offering snacks to the residents.
 “I always tell staff, ‘This is the residents’ house – they just invited us in.’
 I always try to make everything as normal as possible.
 Whatever they ask me for, I try my best to make it happen.”

 Ridgeland Place is lucky to have such passionate and hardworking associates, and Angie is no exception!
 We cannot wait to re-open our community and have you come in to taste Angie’s famous fried chicken and delicious desserts!
+Contact us today if you are looking into senior housing options in Ridgeland, MS!

 Read More About Pegasus Senior Living Communities